j-max/recidivism/README.md

 ### notes on target and  individual features
 #### target
   * the dataset is imbalanced. of the 24,387 records left after reducing the dataset, 8,334 are marked as recidivist and 16,053 are not recidivist.  that is a ratio of 1.93 non-recidivists to each recidivist.  this imbalance will be addressed by random-oversampling in the training sets of the models (see modeling section).
-#### race
-     ```
-	 there are 11 racial categories in the raw dataset:
-		 race_american indian or alaska native - hispanic           20
-		 race_american indian or alaska native - non-hispanic      502
-		 race_asian or pacific islander - hispanic                   5
-		 race_asian or pacific islander - non-hispanic             192
-		 race_black -                                                2
-		 race_black - hispanic                                      37
-		 race_black - non-hispanic                                6109
-		 race_n/a -                                                  5
-		 race_white -                                               12
-		 race_white - hispanic                                    1522
-		 race_white - non-hispanic                               17584

-	 each record has only one category, so to make interpretation easier, i drop records not in the following  categories:
-	 race_american indian or alaska native - non-hispanic, 502
-	 race_asian or pacific islander - non-hispanic, 192
-	 race_black - non-hispanic, 6109
-	 race_white - non-hispanic, 17584

-	 i drop these either becasue the count is very small, or the individual identifies as having more than one race.

 	 ```
 ## modeling
   * logistic regression